Understanding Moving Estimates

 Waiver of Full Replacement Value Protection (Released Value)

 If you waive full replacement protection, Released Value is minimal protection; however, it is the most economical protection available as there is no charge to you.
 Under this option, the mover assumes liability for no more than 60 cents per pound per article.
 For example, if a 10-pound stereo valued at $1000 were lost or destroyed, the mover would be liable for no more than $6.00 (10 x $.60).
 You should think carefully before agreeing to such an arrangement.

 Two Types of Moving Estimates

-A binding estimate guarantees that will not pay more than the amount on the estimate.
-However, if you add additional items to your shipment or request additional services, you and your mover may, either agree to abide by the original binding estimate or negotiate a new binding estimate.
+A binding estimate guarantees that you will not pay more than the amount on the estimate.
+However, suppose you add additional items to your shipment or request additional services.
+In that case, you and your mover may either agree to abide by the original binding estimate or negotiate a new binding estimate.
 Or convert the binding estimate into a non-binding estimate.

-A non-binding estimate provides you with an estimate of the cost for your move.
-A non-binding estimate is not a guarantee of your final costs, but it should be reasonably accurate.
+A non-binding estimate provides you with an estimate of the cost of your move.
+A non-binding estimate does not guarantee your final costs, but it should be reasonably accurate.
 The estimate must indicate that your final charges are based upon the actual weight of your shipment, the services provided, and the mover’s published tariff.
 Therefore, the amount of your mover’s non-binding estimate may be different from the amount you have to pay.

-Please read the brochure “Your Rights and Responsibilities When You Move” for more information about understanding your moving estimate.
+Please read the brochure “Your Rights and Responsibilities When You Move” for more information about understanding your moving quote.